-- Page Break
+- o Page Break

-- Small Blank Line
+- o Small Blank Line

 - Medium Blank Line

-- Large Blank Line
+- o Large Blank Line

 - Glossary:

 This fragment inserts a table of glossary descriptions of all used glossary entries of the content.
 For creating glossaries, see the chapter Glossary of Terms.